MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 - The label is suitable for email when Exchange Online is using the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

 - For Office attachments that are automatically protected, these documents are available to view in a browser.
-To edit these documents, download and edit them with Office 2016 Click-to-Run, and a Microsoft account that uses the same email address.
+To edit these documents, download and edit them with Office 365 apps (Click-to-Run), and a Microsoft account that uses the same email address.
 [More information](secure-collaboration-documents.md#supported-scenarios-for-opening-protected-documents)

 > [!NOTE]